Nearly 100 killed, 19 missing in central Mali village massacre

 There are currently about 14,700 troops and police deployed in Mali, which ranks as the most dangerous UN mission, with 125 peacekeepers killed in attacks since deployment in 2013.

-Donor countries to MINUSMA are to to meet at the UN on Wednesday.
-A decision on renewing the force's mandate is expected by June 27.
+Donor countries to MINUSMA are to meet at the UN on Wednesday.
+A decision on renewing the force's mandate is expected by Jun 27.

 UN WARNING